Ms. Giordano is a writer and public speaker who is interested in politics and history.

 Should the Johnson Amendment Be Repealed?

-Yet, this is what Donald Trump wants to do.
-In fact, it is what he has already started to do.
+Yet, there have been efforts to repeal the amendment, including an attempt during the Trump administration.
 I’ll go into detail about that, but first let me discuss what tax exempt status and the 501(c)(3) designation) means and how the “Johnson Amendment” became law.

 What Is the 501(c)(3) Section of the Tax Code?